Petermwansa/ts-react-cardcomponent-interview/README.md

 npx create-react-app my-app --template typescript
 ```

+# Add the components folder
-# Add the components folder and the home component file
+I added the components folder and added the files there